 Strategies

-To ensure the implementation of the Vision formulated by the residents of the Keystone-Odessa community the following strategies will guide future growth and redevelopment.
+To ensure the implementation of the Vision formulated by the residents of the Keystone-Odessa community the following strategies have been adopted in the County’s Land Development Code to guide future growth and redevelopment.
 The illustrated plan in Figure 2 (of the Keystone-Odessa background documentation) locates gateways, the rural activity center, open spaces, and greenway connections.

 Rural Residential Community Character

-The Keystone-Odessa community desires to retain its predominant rural residential character as an area of lakes, agricultural activities, and homes built on varied lot sizes and in a scattered development pattern.
+The Keystone-Odessa community desires to retain its rural residential character as an area of lakes, agricultural activities, and homes built on varied lot sizes and in a scattered development pattern.
+Rural is based on the County’s Future Land Use Element, Urban Service Area boundary objectives and policies.

-Rural design guidelines will be developed to implement the Keystone-Odessa Community Plan in order to retain the rural residential character of the Keystone-Odessa community planning area.
-These guidelines will be incorporated into the County’s land development code. aThe Rural design guidelines will include standards that will:
+Rural design guidelines were developed to implement the Keystone-Odessa Community Plan in order to retain the rural residential character of the Keystone-Odessa community planning area.
+These guidelines have been incorporated into the County’s land development code.
+The adopted provisions do not apply to previously approved planned developments, previously approved subdivision, or any project with unexpired preliminary site development approval prior to the August 1, 2002 adoption date.
+The community recognizes the development pattern of those projects, but not to continue a similar development pattern other than the adopted Keystone-Odessa Rural Development Standards in the County’s Land Development Codes which include standards that:

 achieve "compatibility" between new and existing uses;